Yuktika089/Movie-Recommendation-Engine/README.md

 * Sprint 3 (May 18 - May 24): Implementation of the Algorithm and Execution of the System built
     - Started the development process by taking help from YouTube tutorials.
-    - Built an application using Streamlit for the very first time.
+    - Built an web application using Streamlit for the very first time.

 * Sprint 4 (May 25 - May 29): Debugging, Deployment and Final Submission
     - Encountered occasional bugs which I debugged timely.
 Made required changes in the UI, added images and mode to make it user friendly.